Development of patient-friendly dosage forms

 Aiming for Safe and Secure Medication among Patients

-With the aim of contributing to a society where patients with osteoporosis can live without becoming bedridden by improving the rate of continued treatment for osteoporosis, which is considered to exhibit a relatively low rate of continued treatment due to lack of obvious symptoms, we support continued treatment by providing a “card and sticker notifying the time of dosing” and “support pocketbook” and creating a registration system for notifying the next scheduled date of dosing via mail or e-mail.
-The number of patients registered with the system is approximately 150,000 and with the rate of continued treatment reaching approximately 90% for 12-month treatments and approximately 80% for 18-month treatments, this system has been helping many patients to continue to receive osteoporosis treatment.
+With the aim of contributing to a society where patients with osteoporosis can live without becoming bedridden by improving the rate of continued treatment for osteoporosis, which is considered to exhibit a relatively low rate of continued treatment due to lack of obvious symptoms, we support continued treatment by providing a “card and sticker notifying the time of dosing” and “support pocketbook” to record matters that require consideration when receiving medical care and precautions from the attending doctor, and creating a registration system for notifying the next scheduled date of dosing via mail or e-mail.
+The number of patients registered with the system is approximately 140,000 and with the rate of continued treatment reaching approximately 90% for 12-month treatments and approximately 80% for 18-month treatments, this system has been helping many patients to continue to receive osteoporosis treatment.

 For patients who need to take inhalants, we provide a special whistle to medical institutions to check the strength needed to inhale the medicine.
 This is aimed at supporting healthcare professionals with patient compliance instructions and mitigating the fear of taking medicine among patients.
 The whistle is well received especially by parents with small children in creating a sense of security.